 Table 4 shows that the maximum inventory in the inner fuel cycle is in the IRPR system block.
-To give an estimation of the radiation, two potential rooms into which a release could occur are considered: one of
+To give an estimation of the radiation, two potential rooms into which a release could occur are considered: one of 100m3 and one of 10,000m3.

-Table 4System block tritium inventories, from [6].
+Table 4: System Block Tritium Inventories, from [6]

 System Mass T 2 (g)

 Matter Injection 421

 Torus Vacuum 78

 Exhaust Purification (EP) 6.1

 IR/PR 556

 Exhaust Detritiation 11

 Water Detritiation (WCLL) 35

 Coolant Purification (HCPB) 2.8

-Isotope Separation System (ISS) (WCLL scenario) 613
+Isotope Separation System (ISS) 613

+(WCLL scenario)

-Isotope Separation System (ISS) (HCPB Scenario) 592
+Isotope Separation System (ISS) 592

+(HCPB Scenario)

 Tritium Conditioning (HCPB) < 1

 Tritium Removal (WCLL) 67